Here Are 9 New Jersey Swimming Holes That Will Make Your Summer Memorable

 What are the best parks in New Jersey?

 - Ringwood State Park, Ringwood

 The best-known parks in the Garden State include Stokes State Forest, Wharton State Forest, and the Delaware Water Gap National Recreation Area.
 Each of these parks has tons to offer visitors, from scenic camping, to stunning hiking trails, and views that stretch for miles.
 Stokes State Forest is part of the New Jersey Highlands, while Wharton State Forest makes up a big percentage of New Jersey's Pinelands.
 In Wharton, you'll enjoy sandy, easy trails and a huge variety of wildlife.
 The Delaware Water Gap area offers easy access to the AT, glacial lakes, and sky-high vistas.

 What is the hottest month of the year in New Jersey?

 July is the hottest month of the year in New Jersey, with average high temperatures between 79°F and 89°F. The high humidity of summer in NJ makes these temperatures seem even hotter than that!

-What are the top trails in New Jersey to add to my bucket list?
+What are the best hiking trails in New Jersey to add to my bucket list?